Configure Search Criteria

 } satisfies Partial<Record<keyof SearchBookRequest, ZodTypeAny>>);

-ACTION S3: Add input fields in HTML
+Add input fields in HTML

 To make the search criteria usable for the user, you need to add corresponding HTML input fields to the search component’s HTML file.